Food Waste: Sustainability implications

 the food industry.

-As will be shown at the Sustainable Foods Summit, greater efficiency in
+As was shown at the Sustainable Foods Summit, greater efficiency in

 supply chains can raise food output and help reduce consumer prices.